There’s a reason we are calling this MIRACLE NO KNEAD BREAD.

 YOU ARE ABOUT TO MAKE BREAD LIKE A BOSS.

-And you are going to serve it with your rocked-out homemade soups (such as 5 ingredient sweet potato turkey chili or chicken wild rice soup or the best detox lentil soup), and the praise will come flowing from family and friends and neighbors alike, and people are not going to be able to stop.
+You are going to serve this bread with your rocked-out homemade soups and the praise will come flowing from family and friends and neighbors alike, and people are not going to be able to stop.
 This is your moment for Martha-Stewart-level domestic greatness within the normalcy of a regular person life, and we are going to milk it.

 Please scan your brain right now for these lurking thoughts: “I don’t make bread.”
 “Bread baking takes too long.”
 “Yeast-y recipes scare me.”